smartcontractkit/chainlink/core/scripts/vrfv2plus/testnet/README.md

 ## Deploying a full VRF Universe (BHS, Registered + Funded Coordinator, Consumer)

-To deploy a full VRF environment on-chain, run:
+- To deploy a full VRF environment on-chain, run the command below
+- Not specifying `--link-address` would make the super script deploy a new LINK token contract and use it to fund VRF V2+ subscription
+- Not specifying `--link-eth-feed` would make the super script deploy a new LINK-ETH feed contract and use it for funding VRF V2+ subscription

 ```shell
 go run . deploy-universe --link-address=$LINK --link-eth-feed=$LINK_ETH_FEED --subscription-balance=<SUBSCRIPTION AMOUNT> --uncompressed-pub-key=$PUB_KEY --oracle-address=$ORACLE_ADDRESS